Nepal Compact

 Features of the Nepal Compact

-The compact aims to find innovative ways to increase access to clean energy while protecting the climate, including the construction of powerlines connecting clean energy generated by Nepal’s hydropower resources to over 66% of homes and businesses, and using climate-smart technology to recycle road asphalt.
+The compact aims to find innovative ways to increase access to energy, including the construction of powerlines connecting energy generated by Nepal’s hydropower resources to over 66% of homes and businesses, and using technology to recycle road asphalt.

 Better access to reliable electricity means more students can study at night, hospitals can provide better care and businesses can grow and thrive; and improved roads will make travel cheaper, the movement of goods easier and safer for drivers, travelers, and commuters along Nepal's road networks.